After slight midweek relief, major US airports brace for another rush of weekend travelers

 “We worry conditions will only get worse at airports across the US until Congress ends this shutdown,” Jim Szczesniak, director of aviation for the Houston Airport System, said in a recorded statement Wednesday.

-Houston’s George Bush Intercontinental Airport has seen some of the most severe impacts, along with travel hubs in New York and Atlanta.
+Houston’s George Bush Intercontinental Airport – where wait times swelled to four hours again early Thursday – has seen some of the most severe impacts, along with travel hubs in New York and Atlanta.

-Scrambling to address traveler frustrations, airports have redirected employees from other departments, alerted travelers to arrive hours earlier than planned and brought in outside security personnel.
+At New York’s LaGuardia Airport, the wait time in one general security line was nearly two hours, CNN’s Leigh Waldman reported from the site.
+The line doubled back on itself, filling the hall, video showed, and the TSA PreCheck line took just over 40 minutes to clear.

+The PreCheck line Thursday morning at Hartsfield-Jackson Atlanta International Airport stretched out the door, a CNN producer traveling through the airport said.
+To accommodate the mass of passengers, the line snakes through baggage claim and around the terminal.

 Here is how airports and officials are trying to address travel disruptions.